hannahanela/react-jobly/README.md

 ## Developer Environment Setup

 This project requires the Express backend to be downloaded and running on a server.
-Please visit the [express-jobly-solution respository]() and follow setup in a separate directory.
+Please visit the [express-jobly-solution respository]() and follow setup.

-In your front end directory, install dependencies:
+In your directory, install dependencies:

 `npm install`